 What if I have more than one IRA?

 RMD amounts are calculated individually by account, but do not necessarily need to be taken from any particular account.
 So long as you take the sum total amount that is required as a distribution, then you have met the requirement, whether that distribution is from multiple accounts or just one.
+For this purpose, IRA and employer plans are grouped separately.
+You can consolidate across IRA plans, but cannot use a 401(k) distribution to meet IRA based RMD requirements, and visa-versa.

 How will this affect my retirement investment?